Notice Regarding Requests for Non-Public School Transportation for the 2020-2021 School Year

 Supervisor of Transportation

 The Carmel Central School District maintains and operates a fleet of 108 buses, which includes 66 passenger buses, 30 passenger buses, various sized vehicles including vans and passenger wheelchair buses.
 Each year, the fleet logs more than 1,300,000 miles.
-For the 2015-2016 school year, the district will transport children to over 31 different instructional facilities daily.
+The District transports children to over 31 different instructional facilities daily.
 This includes local public schools as well as BOCES or nonpublic programs.
 State law requires that districts transport students to nonpublic schools which are a maximum of 15 miles from their residence.
 Transportation is vital the operation of the school district.
 Over 4,700 public and non-public school students are transported daily to and from school.
 The Board of Education policy on transportation states that 'it shall be provided to resident students who live at least 0.7 miles from the school they attend or 0.7 miles from a regular bus stop, to a maximum of 15 miles.

 Where do you go with a transportation question or concern?